deckerego/Macropad_4chord_MIDI/README.md

 need to reboot the device with the CIRCUITPY drive mounted in read/write mode.
 To do that, reboot the device using the boot switch on the left of the Macropad, and then after releasing the button immediately hold down the rotary encoder button.
-You should see the text "Mounting Read/Write" quickly appear on the screen, and then the CIRCUITPY drive will mount in read/write mode.
+You should see the text "Enabling Updates" quickly appear on the screen, and then the CIRCUITPY drive will mount in read/write mode.